rreusser/demos/README.md

 # demos

 This is hopefully one repo to manage all the demos I've been accumulating or at least a place to dump the new ones.
-I've assigned them totally subjective, meaningless stars.
-Mainly just to help you avoid wasting your time.
-It's like Netflix.
-[Anything less than 3.5 stars...](https://xkcd.com/1098/)
+The goal here is just to learn new things and test limits.

 ## [plotly.js](https://github.com/plotly/plotly.js)
 <a href="http://rickyreusser.com/demos/schrodinger-1d/"><img src="./thumbs/schrodingers-equation.jpg" alt="The Schrödinger Equation with a potential barrier in 1D, using the FFT for spatial differencing, RK-4 for temporal integration, and Perfectly Matched Layers (PML) for non-reflecting boundary conditions." width="250"></a>